 Jennifer Lynn's hugely inspirational Wisdom Flow Yoga classes were a fundamental part of Maui's magic for me, with their combination of heart-oriented and nature-infused wisdom, inspired by Anusara and the Tantric philosophy of Kashmiri Shaivism, and shared in an emotionally insightful way.
 Maui's rich yoga culture also presented me with a chance to explore the softness & nurturing of Yin and Restorative approaches to yoga, a much-needed counterbalance to the often very harsh, strict, driven qualities which can easily creep into Ashtanga.

 On Maui, I also discovered a wonderful authentic lomilomi massage school/spa, Ho'omana Spa, in the jungly hills of Makawao, which began a magnet for me.
 I took private tuition there to learn the basics of this profoundly spiritual and healing form of massage.
-I had already been a professional Thai yoga massage therapist for a couple of years at that point (having taken my main training in a hill tribe village in the far north of Thailand, as well as a basic training in the UK and advanced techniques in Portugal). and since Maui I've experimented with creating a Hawaiian-Thai fusion style of bodywork...(learn more about my massage work & training here.)
-It's my dream to return to Maui and complete more lomilomi training in the future; in the meantime I've continued to study the culture, healing traditions and indigenous spiritual wisdom of Hawaii; I also continue to be inspired by the compassionate practice of traditional Thai massage.
+I had already been a professional Thai yoga massage therapist for a couple of years at that point (having taken my main training in a hill tribe village in the far north of Thailand, as well as a basic training in the UK and advanced techniques in Portugal).
+(Learn more about my massage work & training here.)
+I've continued to study the culture, healing traditions and indigenous spiritual wisdom of Hawaii; I also continue to be inspired by the compassionate practice of traditional Thai massage.
 As a nature-spirituality-healing-oriented person, and as someone who's travelled and lived abroad for a fair chunk of time, I continue to be fascinated by indigenous cultures and traditional medicine practices rooted in a more Earth-honouring wisdom.
 (This is part of what also drew me towards working with cacao plant medicine - read on!)

 Post-Maui, my yoga practice & teaching has shifted away from particular styles & lineages and became more rooted in my own personal explorations...I spent the winter of 2016-17 teaching yoga & giving Thai-Hawaiian massages at a yoga retreat in Thailand and continuing to allow my yoga offerings to evolve alongside experimenting with fusion bodywork.

 I've long been drawn to shamanist spirituality, rooted as it is in an ancient, deeply reverent sense of the sacredness of nature - indigenous to Earth.
 In the wake of my heart-opening experiences on Maui, I felt the call of cacao, a heart-opening plant medicine indigenous to South and - more famously perhaps - Central America & Mexico.
 In 2017 I began to explore cacao more deeply and in spring 2018 I trained as a cacaoista (one who works shamanically with cacao as a plant spirit & medicine) on an intensive, deeply affecting & unexpectedly spiritually impactful training retreat in Ibiza.
 I have been sharing cacao in ceremonies in Devon ever since.
 Cacao has proved to be a powerful teacher plant and ally for me.
 Cacao plant medicine feels like the missing piece for me, opening up a definitively spiritual, intuitive feminine path I've been exploring ever since.
 Working with cacao, exploring the inner world, has also deepened my meditation practice significantly.
 I love holding sacred space and sharing this beautiful heart medicine in these women's circles.